The First Decades

 Although the last decade has been concentrated on the move to the new building and the new faculty, we have accomplished positive curricular evolution.
 At the undergraduate level, the SCA increased credit hours in a number of studio courses that are most time-intensive for students, and introduced honours options associated with all BFA majors.
 The innovative MFA program in Interdisciplinary Studies has grown in size during this period and is now poised to take the next step in its development.

 An invitation to make a difference.
 We rely on generous community support to make the new home for the School for the Contemporary Arts a vital component of Vancouver's artistic and economic future.
 Please consider making a gift.

-For more information or to arrange a meeting, contact: Ms. Chris Arnet, Senior Director, Advancement or Associate Professor Elspeth Pratt, Director of the School for the Contemporary Arts.
+For more information or to arrange a meeting, contact: Ms. Mike den Haan, Vice-President Advancement or Alumni, or Associate Professor Elspeth Pratt, Director of the School for the Contemporary Arts.